English Indian Matta Rice (1 Cup)

 Stay Hydrated

-Drink plenty of water before and during your meal, which can help with digestion and glucose management.
+Drink plenty of water before and after your meal.
+Proper hydration can help in managing blood glucose levels effectively.

 Find Glucose response for your favourite foods